The Big 3

 The Big 3 was a programme of work to improve our network, enhance our hosting environment and boost our storage capabilities.

-At the end of 2019, The Big 3 project had completed all of its original objectives.
-The year-long initiative to deliver next generation infrastructure, updating our university network, storage and hosting environments, was delivered to time and budget.
+Split into the two phases, the first phase ended in December 2019 having successfully achieved all of its original objectives.
+The initiative to deliver next generation infrastructure, updating our university network, storage and hosting environments, was delivered to time and budget.

 What we did...

 We want our staff and students to have a reliable, resilient network that provides them with high-speed internet whenever they need it.

 To do this, we have laid 136.5km of fibre-optic cable throughout the city to ensure all of our University buildings are part of this strong network.